 - International Registration Plan (IRP)

-If you have questions about the status of your payment, please call MPI’s Contact Centre at 204-985-7000 or toll free at 1-800-665-2410.
+Customers with questions about the status of their payments can call MPI’s Contact Centre at 204-985-7000 or toll free at 1-800-665-2410.

 Driver’s licences and identification cards